David S. Reynolds

 David S. Reynolds (born 1948) is an American literary critic, biographer, and historian who has written about American literature and culture.
 He is the author or editor of fifteen books, on the Civil War era—including figures such as Walt Whitman, Abraham Lincoln, Herman Melville, Nathaniel Hawthorne, Edgar Allan Poe, Ralph Waldo Emerson, Henry David Thoreau, Emily Dickinson, Harriet Beecher Stowe, George Lippard, and John Brown.
 Reynolds has been awarded the Bancroft Prize, the Lincoln Prize, the Christian Gauss Award, the Ambassador Book Award, the Gustavus Myers Book Award, the John Hope Franklin Prize (Honorable Mention), and was a finalist for the National Book Critics Circle Award.
-He is a regular reviewer for The New York Times Book Review.
+He is a regular reviewer for The New York Review of Books..

 Early life and education

-Reynolds was born in Providence, Rhode Island on August 30, 1948, and was raised nearby in Barrington, located near Narragansett Bay.
-He attended the Moses Brown School and the Providence Country Day School before moving on to Amherst College, where he received a B. A. in 1970.
+Reynolds was born in Providence, Rhode Island, on August 30, 1948, and was raised nearby in Barrington, located near Narragansett Bay.
+He attended the Moses Brown School and the Providence Country Day School before moving on to Amherst College, where he received a B.A. in 1970.

 After teaching high school English at the Providence Country Day School for a year, he pursued his graduate studies in American literature and American Studies at the University of California, Berkeley, where he was awarded his Ph.D. in 1979.